-How to clean your ring at home:
+How to clean your diamond engagement ring

-- Dry with a microfiber cloth.
+- Pat dry with a soft cloth or microfiber towel.

 If your ring contains colored gemstones, we strongly recommend you only clean your ring in this way as gemstones, especially emeralds, can crack when used with other devices such as an ultrasonic cleaner.

 Everyday wear can cause a build up of residue on your jewelry, which is why we offer a complimentary professional clean and polish (once annually).* This service is part of our guarantee and it also gives us a chance to check that all your diamonds/gemstones are secure and well set.

 How to prevent scuffs and dullness

 Clean your wedding ring in the same way as your diamond ring.
 Avoid using baking soda or very hot water when cleaning gold and platinum, as these can corrode the porous structure of these metals.
 Just a bit of mild dish soap will do the trick!